rdiaz82/100DaysOfCode/AWS_practitioner_notes.md

 ## EC2 101

-* Elastic Compute clous is just a virtual server/server in the cloud
+* Elastic Compute cloud is just a virtual server/server in the cloud
 * It reduces the time to obtain and boot new servers instances to minutes allowing you to quickly scale your capacity according to your requeriments.
 * Pricing models:
   1. On demand: allows you to pay a fix rate by the time of use